krehlikszabolcs/phase-impulse-universe-model/Cosmology_Phase-Impulse-Universe-Model.md

-# Phase–Impulse Universe Model
+# Phase–Impulse Universe Model (PIUM)
+### Complete Cosmological Description (2025)
 **Author:** Szabolcs Krehlik
-**Date:** November 22, 2025
-**Version:** 1.2 — Updated and Unified Description
+**Version:** PIUM – Complete 2025 Description

-This document presents the full cosmological description of the Phase–Impulse Universe Model (PIUM).
-The model reduces the functioning of the universe to a single underlying mechanism:
-a **universal phase field** from which matter, gravity, spacetime and cosmic expansion all emerge
-as **phase-impulse transitions**.

-**PIUM does not address the origin of the first impulse.**
-The model begins at the moment when the initial impulse has already created the phase field.
-From that point onward, the universe is driven by a **continuous, repeating universal impulse cycle**
-that propagates outward like a clock signal, generating layered bubble-like interference fields.

 ---

+## I. Introduction

+The **Phase–Impulse Universe Model (PIUM)** describes the universe as a single, continuous **phase–interference wave field**.
+All physical phenomena — matter, spacetime, gravity, entanglement, dark matter, and cosmic expansion — emerge from the properties and evolution of this field.

+PIUM intentionally does **not** address the metaphysical origin of the first impulse.
+The model begins when the universal phase field already exists and the **recurring impulse mechanism** that generates spacetime is active.

+The foundational entity is the **phase field φ**, which oscillates, interferes with itself, and produces matter and spacetime through recurring impulse cycles.

+---

-## 1. Fundamental Principle: The Universe as a Phase–Interference Field
+## II.
+The Universe as a Phase–Interference Field

-The basis of existence is a universal phase field:

-- composed of phase information,
+In PIUM, the universe is:

+- wave-like at every point,
 - continuously propagating,
 - self-interfering,
-- generating all observable structures.

-**Space is the spatial extension of the wave.**
+- structured by periodic impulses.

+Matter is **not** a separate substance.
+It is:

+> a locally observed, repeating phase-segment of the universal wave field.

-**Time is the evolution of the wave’s phase.**
+A particle is the measurement-isolated appearance of a recurring phase point.
+The wave carries the information;
-**Spacetime is the trajectory of the wave’s phase pattern.**
+the particle is the visible impulse of one phase slice.

 ---

-## 2. The Universal Impulse Clock
-### Bubble-Layer Expansion and Structural Rhythm of the Universe

-One of PIUM’s core concepts:

-### **The universe operates on a continuous, repeating universal impulse clock.**

-Each impulse:

-- generates a new outward-expanding wave layer,
-- produces concentric, bubble-like interference sheets,
-- establishes a dynamic multi-layered interference network.

-This mechanism:

-- maintains the structure of spacetime,
-- creates redshift in older layers,
-- explains the *apparent* acceleration of cosmic expansion.

-The impulse clock is not an energy source.
+## III.
+The Nullphase (φ = 0) and Dark Matter

+The **nullphase** is the zero-amplitude crossing of the wave cycle:

+- amplitude = 0
+- transition speed = maximal
+- energy density = high
+- detectability = zero (no amplitude deviation)

+Thus the nullphase is **not** empty or passive.
-It is the **structural generator of spacetime**.
+It is the **energetic equilibrium state** of the wave.

+PIUM interprets **dark matter** as:

+> the gravitational influence of the omnipresent nullphase state.

+It is always present, always gravitationally active, but invisible to amplitude-based detection.

 ---

-## 3. The Nullphase (Dark Matter Equivalent)

-The nullphase (φ = 0) is **not** empty and not low-energy.

-Instead:

-- it has zero amplitude,
-- but **maximum transition velocity**,
-- making it the **most energetic point** of the wave cycle,
-- yet invisible to amplitude-based detection.

-Thus, dark matter arises as:

-### **the gravitational effect of the nullphase equilibrium**,
-not a particle species.

-The nullphase:

-- emits no light,
-- reflects no light,
-- yet produces clear gravitational influence,
-- because all wave segments naturally flow back toward this equilibrium point.

-This explains:

-- galaxy rotation curves,
-- gravitational discrepancies,
-- stability of large-scale structures.

----

-## 4. Particles as Phase–Impulse Segments
+## IV.
+Particles as Phase–Impulse Systems

 A particle is:

-- a recurrent **phase segment** of the wave,
-- appearing locally as an impulse,
-- carrying informational structure (its properties).

-Wave–particle duality emerges naturally:

-- wave behavior = the full field,
+- a recurring wave phase-segment,
-- particle behavior = the measurement picking out one phase segment.
+- stabilized by local interference density,
+- localized only when measured.

+Particle properties (mass, quantization) arise from wave periodicity.

+Measurement isolates one impulse;
+the particle is the *repeated* reappearance of the deeper wave structure.

 ---

-## 5. Spin: A Phase-Slope Structure (Not Spatial Rotation)

-Spin is *not* rotation, axis, or geometric angular momentum.
+## V. Spin as Structural Phase Property

+Spin is **not** rotation and not spatial.
-In PIUM:
+In PIUM, spin is:

-### **spin arises from the slope of the phase**,
+> the structural property of the local phase-slope and transition pattern.
-the derivative across the phase segment.

-- rising phase branch ↔ one spin state
+Determined by:

-- falling phase branch ↔ opposite spin
+- rising or falling phase branch,
-- steepness ↔ magnitude of spin-related energy
+- steepness of the phase gradient,

-Formally linked to:

-- ∂φ/∂x
-- ∂φ/∂t
+- local wave frequency,

-Spin is thus a **wave-structural property**, not a separate quantum object.
+- ordering of phase transitions.

+Different spin states correspond to different structural configurations of the same wave segment.

 ---

-## 6. Entanglement: Shared Wave Origin, Not Spatial Communication

-Quantum entanglement is reinterpreted:

-- two particles originate from the **same parent wave segment**,
-- meaning they share identical initial phase structure (frequency, slope, orientation),
-- any distortion affecting one segment is reflected in the other
+## VI.
+Entanglement as Structural Identity

+Entanglement is not communication, not nonlocal signaling.
+Two entangled particles appear correlated because:

-  **because both remain structural expressions of the same underlying wave**.
+> they share the same underlying wave-structure identity.

-This is:

-- instantaneous only in appearance,
-- not spatial communication,
-- purely structural unity.
+Changing one measurement point affects the *shared structure*,
+so the partner reflects the same configuration.

-Entanglement is therefore:
+Entanglement is **structural unity**, not spatial interaction.

-### **shared wave origin → mirrored phase deformation**,
-not “spooky action at a distance”.

 ---

-## 7. Gravity as Phase-Density Flow Toward the Nullphase
+## VII.
+Gravity as Phase-Density Flow Toward the Nullphase

-Gravity in PIUM:
+Gravity in PIUM is not a force or pull.

-### **is not a force,
-not curvature of a fundamental metric,
+Gravity is:

-but a flow of phase configurations toward the nullphase.**
+> the natural flow of wave configurations toward regions closer to the nullphase equilibrium.

 Where:

-- high phase displacement → strong tendency to return,
+- high interference density = strong gravitational effect
-- high interference density → strong “flow” into the equilibrium.
+- high nullphase presence = strong gravitational pull

-This appears as gravity on macroscopic scales.
+Matter density corresponds to interference density; both shape the gravitational field.

 ---

-## 8. Black Holes as Interference-Saturation Zones
+## VIII.
+Black Holes as Interference–Saturation Zones
-### (Corrected Interpretation)

-A black hole is **not**:
+A black hole is:

-- an empty region,
-- or dominated by nullphase.

-Instead:

-### **The interior is oversaturated with extreme interference.**

-The process:

-1. Matter/waves fall inward.
+> a region where the phase field becomes hyper-saturated with interference
+> and phase, antiphase, and nullphase coexist in unstable overlap.

+### Key characteristics:

+1. **Entering waves become structurally unstable.**
+   Phase gradients steepen dramatically.

-2. Inside, phase gradients become enormous.
+2. **Nullphase transitions become extremely frequent.**
-3. Incoming waves collapse into **interference spikes**.
-4. The interior becomes a hyper-dense turbulence of phase transitions.
-5. Frequent nullphase crossings → huge gravitational effect.

-Thus:

-- the core is full of saturated wave chaos,
-- not vacuum.

-The event horizon’s radiation (Hawking-like emission):
+   This produces the overwhelming gravitational field.

+3. **At the event horizon, extreme amplitude maxima appear.**
+   These are phase spikes detected as discrete impulse-like events.

+4. **The interior contains chaotic, over-saturated oscillation.**
+   No wave breaks; the field stays continuous but unstable.

+5. **Horizon radiation is interference overflow**,
-- comes from the saturation boundary,
+   where high-phase maxima escape the saturation boundary.
-- where interference spikes eject unstable remnants.

-This aligns qualitatively with GR without singularities.
+This is PIUM’s analogue to Hawking radiation — without invoking wave fragmentation.

 ---

-## 9. Expansion: Impulse-Driven Layer Propagation
+## IX.
+Cosmic Expansion as Impulse-Layer Propagation

-PIUM does not rely on dark energy.

-Expansion is explained by:

-- the universal impulse clock cycles,
+The universe expands because:

+> each universal impulse produces a new outward-propagating interference layer.

+This creates an onion-like layered structure:

-- each creating new wave layers,
+- each impulse = new layer,
-- older layers drifting in frequency (redshift),
+- layers propagate outward,
-- producing an **illusion** of accelerated expansion.

-Inflation:

-- corresponds to an early spike in ∂φ/∂t during the initial propagation.
+- spacetime *is* the propagation of these layers.

+The apparent accelerated expansion is:

+> an observational illusion caused by frequency shifts in older layers.

 ---

-## Summary

-PIUM provides a unified cosmological framework:
+## X. Boundary of Explanation: The First Impulse

+PIUM does not attempt to explain:

+- the origin of the first impulse,
-- **matter** = localized phase segment
+- the creation of the phase field,
-- **spin** = phase-slope property
+- the nature beyond the “veil.”

+The model is mechanical, not metaphysical.

+---

+## XI.
+Summary of the PIUM Mechanism

-- **entanglement** = shared wave origin
+- The universe is one wave field.
+- Particles are recurring phase impulses.
+- Dark matter is the nullphase equilibrium.
-- **gravity** = phase-density flow
+- Gravity is phase-density flow.
+- Entanglement is structural identity.
+- Black holes are interference-saturation zones.
-- **black holes** = interference oversaturation
+- Horizon radiation is interference overflow.
-- **expansion** = impulse-driven propagation
-- **dark matter** = nullphase equilibrium effect
-- **time** = phase evolution
+- Expansion is impulse-layer propagation.
-- **space** = wave extension
+- Space is wave extension.
+- Time is phase evolution.

-Everything derives from a single field: **the universal phase field φ**.
+All phenomena arise from the **universal phase field φ**.

 ---